Page 1057

 ISSN 2278-2540 | DOI: 10.51583/IJLTEMAS | Volume XV, Issue III, March 2026

-indicate a controlled increase in temperature due to internal resistive losses, followed by stabilization as heat
+controlled increase in temperature due to internal resistive losses, followed by stabilization as heat dissipation occurs.

-dissipation occurs.
-The temperature estimation error was maintained within ±12°C, ensuring accurate thermal
+The temperature estimation error was maintained within ±12°C, ensuring accurate thermal monitoring.
+Additionally,

-over-temperature.
-The system successfully detected these faults and initiated protective actions within minimal
+temperature.
+The system successfully detected these faults and initiated protective actions within minimal response time.

-response time.
-The fault detection accuracy was observed to be greater than 95%, ensuring reliable system
+The fault detection accuracy was observed to be greater than 95%, ensuring reliable system protection and preventing

 State Estimation Techniques (SOC, SOH, SOE)